 Credits, 3 sem. hrs.
-Prerequisite(s): Completion of English core requirement.
+Prerequisite(s): Completion of English core requirement.Examination of selected works of writers from the early South through

 Examination of selected works of writers from the early South through the Modern Southern Renaissance to the present.